 During the first three decades illustrated in Figure 1a, sea levels rose about approximately 20 mm/decade.
 Over the final 10 years, average global sea levels rose by more than twice this rate, 45.2mm or about 1.78 inches.
 If that rate continues over the next 80 years it would imply about 14 inches of additional SLR by 2100.
-This is below even the low-end of most scientific projections over that period, which we depict in Figure 1b.14 This is because scientific models expect SLR to accelerate over the coming decades, as it has over the past 40 years.
+This is below even the low-end of most scientific projections over that period, which we depict in Figure 1b.12 This is because scientific models expect SLR to accelerate over the coming decades, as it has over the past 40 years.

 Improved scientific understanding of mechanisms driving these increasing rates of SLR have led to substantial increases in SLR projections and uncertainty about SLR acceleration.
 This can be seen in Figure 1b.
-In the 2001 Intergovernmental Panel on Climate Change (IPCC) report, the expected SLR by the end of the century was about 1 foot under a medium emissions scenario and around 1.5 feet for the high emissions scenario, with 1.5-2 feet of uncertainty within an approximate 95% confidence interval.
-By 2017, the average expected SLR by the end of the century across the studies presented is 3 feet and 5 feet for the medium and high emissions scenarios, respectively.
-Notably, uncertainty about these projections has risen as well.
-Ninety-five percent confidence intervals for 2017 projections were on average 3 feet and 3.8 feet for the medium and high emissions scenario is 8 feet, while the low end in the medium emissions scenario is under 2 feet.15 This widening uncertainty in SLR
+In the 2001 Intergovernmental Panel on Climate Change (IPCC) report, the expected SLR by the end of the century was about 1 foot under a medium emissions scenario and around 1.5 feet for the high emissions scenario, with 1.5-2 feet of uncertainty within

-14 Following the same approach as Goldsmith-Pinkham et al. (2020) we include all studies highlighted in Garner et al. (2018) which have both medium and high emission scenarios, are semiparametric, probabilistic, or part of the IPCC or NOAA analysis papers, include sufficient information for computation of a mean and variance of global SLR by the end of the century, and don't impose explicit constraints on projection variables or use non-standard temperature projections.
+12 Following the same approach as Goldsmith-Pinkham et al. (2020) we include all studies highlighted in Garner et al. (2018) which have both medium and high emission scenarios, are semiparametric, probabilistic, or part of the IPCC or NOAA analysis papers, include sufficient information for computation of a mean and variance of global SLR by the end of the century, and don't impose explicit constraints on projection variables or use non-standard temperature projections.